 Victoire Bidegain di Rosa & Manuela Júdice

 Planned for 2022, the France-Portugal Season will bring together artists, thinkers and scientists from both countries around common themes.
-It will be an opportunity to share their hopes in terms of innovation and inclusion, or rethink the environmental emergency.
+As part of the Portuguese and French presidencies of the Council of the European Union (Portugal's rotating presidency in the first half of 2021 and France's in the first half of 2022), it will be an opportunity to share their hopes in terms of innovation and inclusion, or rethink the environmental emergency.
 With the festivities just months away, we spoke to Victoire Bidegain di Rose, General Commissioner for the French side, and Manuela Júdice, General Commissioner for the Portuguese side.

 What are the challenges of a Season and why is it starting in February 2022?